klenhart/SPICE/how_to_fas.md

 # How to FAS

 1. Assemble all sequence that FAS scores should be calculated for in a fasta file.
 (You will need the headers for each sequence)
-2. Annotate the entire fasta file using.
+2. Annotate the entire fasta file using fas.doAnno.
 Note that the output file must have the same name as the input file for FAS to recognize it automatically.

 > fas.doAnno \
 > -i sequences.fasta \